 • all adults aged 65 years and over

-• frontline health and social care workers
+• frontline health and social care workers and staff working in care homes for older adults in autumn 2024.

 Flu vaccines are safe and effective.
 They're offered every year on the NHS to help protect people at risk of flu and its complications.

 The best time to have a flu vaccine is in the autumn before flu starts spreading.
-But you can get vaccinated later.

-• some maternity services if you're pregnant
+- some maternity services, if you're pregnant

-• children aged two or three on 31 August 2023 (born between 1 September 2019 and 31 August 2021)
+- all children aged two or three years on 31 August 2024

-• all primary school children (Reception to Year 6)
+- primary school aged children (from Reception to Year 6)

-• all secondary school children (Year 7 to Year 11)
+- secondary school aged children (from Year 7 to Year 11)

 Babies and children aged six months to two years with certain health conditions will be offered a flu vaccine injection instead of the nasal spray.